tianshang486/mysql/intl.en-US/API Reference/Read-Only Instances/Create read-only instance.md

 # Create read-only instance

-You can call the CreateReadOnlyDBInstance operation to create a read-only instance for a primary ApsaraDB for RDS instance.
+You can call the CreateReadOnlyDBInstance operation to create a read-only instance for a primary ApsaraDB RDS instance.

 **Before you call this operation, make sure that the following requirements are met:**